About

 04

 Our planet is a living and interconnected system made up of complex relationships.
-We always account for the bigger picture.
+We always account for the whole picture.

 05